elastic/kibana/src/core/MIGRATION.md

 #### UI Exports

 The legacy platform uses a set of "uiExports" to inject modules from one plugin into other plugins.
-This mechansim is not necessary in the New Platform because all plugins are excuted on the page at once (though only one application) is rendered at a time.
+This mechansim is not necessary in the New Platform because all plugins are executed on the page at once (though only one application) is rendered at a time.

 This table shows where these uiExports have moved to in the New Platform.
 In most cases, if a uiExport you need is not yet available in the New Platform, you may leave in your legacy plugin for the time being and continue to migrate the rest of your app to the New Platform.